shamasis/handlebars-quick/README.md

 ### Configuration options

-The following is the default configuration object and it's default values.
+The following is the default configuration object located at `Handlebars.quick.options` and it's default values.
 The option names are likely to be self explanatory.

 ```javascript
 {